AgedLace/AgedLace.github.io/content/Current Projects/Spiritual Warfare/The Blood of Jesus/Empowers Us Overcome The Enemy.md

 	- **Strong's Exhaustive Concordance**
 		- conquer, overcome, prevail
 		- From [nike](https://biblehub.com/greek/3529.htm); to subdue (literally or figuratively) -- conquer, overcome, prevail, get the victory.

+The BLB translates this verse as ...

+> [!NOTE] **Revelation 12:11 - BLB**
+>
+> And they have overcome him **by reason of** the blood of the Lamb, and by reason of the word of their testimony; and they have not loved their life unto death.

+- "by reason of"
+- "because of"
+- "on account of"
+- "owing to"